 This experience is often misinterpreted as deconditioning anxiety or loss of fitness.
 In reality it frequently represents post exertional malaise.
 Breathlessness in this context is not a failure of effort.
 It is one of the earliest and most reliable warning signals that the body is exceeding its current physiological capacity.

-Understanding this changes how symptoms are interpreted how activity is managed and how recovery is supported.
+Understanding this changes how symptoms are interpreted, how activity is managed, and how recovery is supported.

 What Post Exertional Malaise Really Is

+To understand why breathlessness behaves this way, it is important to understand post-exertional malaise.
 Post exertional malaise is not ordinary tiredness.
 It is a delayed and disproportionate worsening of symptoms following physical cognitive or emotional effort.
 The defining feature is not how someone feels during the activity but what happens afterwards.

 The delay is critical.
 People often feel relatively stable at the time of exertion only to deteriorate hours or days later.
 Symptoms are multisystem and may include profound fatigue breathlessness cognitive dysfunction autonomic instability pain immune flares and sleep disruption.
 Recovery is slow and unpredictable.